-There is no better way to learn a language and its cultures than the experience of being immersed in it.
+There is no better way to learn a language and its cultures than the experience of immersion.
 The Department of Romance Languages strongly encourages students to participate in one of the numerous study abroad programs that the UO offers through the Office of International Affairs.

 We sponsor programs for the study of French, Italian, Portuguese, and Spanish languages and cultures.
 You can live, study, and travel in Europe, Africa and the Americas, in countries such as Argentina, Bolivia, France, Italy, Mexico, Morocco, Peru, Senegal, and Spain.
 Co-sponsoring programs include IE3 Global, CIEE, SIT, and NSE and GEO.

 For majors and minors in the Department of Romance Languages:

 To ensure success in your goals of language and cultural study, you will need to identify the program that best fits your academic requirements, financial situation, and personal interests.
 To help you, we recommend the list of programs below for our majors and minors based on their outstanding academic, linguistic, and cultural opportunities and strong on-site support.

-The Office of International Affairs can answer many of your questions and should be your first stop for information.
+The UO GEO office can answer many of your questions and should be your first stop for information.
 For more details, please contact the program providers directly (contact information below).

 Please note: All of the following programs are UO sponsored, meaning you will receive UO residence credit and you may apply UO financial aid and most UO scholarships to program costs.
 Consult a UO financial aid advisor for definitive details.